-Affordable Housing
+Affordable Housina

-- 3.22 Affordable housing is social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
+3.21 Affordable housing is social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 Affordable homes also have to remain affordable for future eligible households.
-New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in Foxton. - 3.23 The Harborough Core Strategy requires 40% of new dwellings to be affordable; under present national policy only the development at Fisher's Farm would be required to meet this obligation. - 3.24 If there were to be a proven local need for additional affordable homes our Plan makes provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
+New affordable housing will be allocated initially to people with a local

+- connection, including those living, working or with close family ties in Foxton. - 3.22 The Housing and Planning Bill includes a new legal duty to be placed on councils to guarantee the delivery of Starter Homes on all reasonably sized new development sites, and to promote the scheme to first-time buyers in their area.
+This requirement has the potential to squeeze out other types of affordable housing. - 3.23 The Harborough Core Strategy requires 40% of new dwellings to be Affordable housing.
+The development of Fisher's Farm and the land between Middle Street and Vicarage Drive will provide up to six affordable homes.
+It is likely that this will be sufficient to provide for the local need for affordable housing.
+Housing sites that come forward which have not been specifically identified in the Neighbourhood Plan (windfall sites) will also be expected to contribute to affordable housing provision. - 3.24 If there were to be a proven local need for additional affordable homes our Plan makes provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.